Mosaal/cozy-photos/ESOF/4th-Report/4th Report.md

 ## Topics Covered by Student
 - Alexandre Moreira (Report Test Statistics and Analytics)
+- João Lemos (Identify and/or correct a bug)
 - Nuno Neto (Discuss Software Testability and Reviews)
 - Mariana Guimarães (Report Test Statistics and Analytics)